 If you were to go to the Stream website right now and look at VR games, you would find their offerings.

 As we looked at the site, we noticed that only 50 results showed up, which could mean that few virtual reality games have fallen off the list.

 You can categorize them in various ways to find something you like in VR games.
 The first page lists VR Dinosaur Fight, a first-person, 3D game.

 There is also a VR Jurassic Island Roller Coaster casual FP game.
 It appears that the types of VR games are growing.

 Since the pandemic, we have heard that usage of virtual meetings, classrooms, and other settings have been more frequently used.

 These settings are part of the commercial sector’s use of virtual reality.

 We will address commercial virtual reality statistics in this section.

 31. The Retention Rate for Training in Educational Institutions Is 75%.

-According to scientific findings and virtual reality statistics, 75% of students are being retained due to VR training.
+According to scientific findings, 75% of students are being retained due to VR training.